Theodard of Maastricht

-Theodard of Maastricht was a seventh-century bishop of Maastricht-Liège, in present-day Netherlands.
+Theodard of Maastricht (also Theodard of Tongeren) was a 7th-century bishop of Maastricht-Liège, in present-day Netherlands.
 As Theodard was murdered while on his way to protest the plundering of his diocese by Frankish nobles, he is considered a martyr.
 His feast day is 10 September.
 Theodard was uncle to his successor Lambert of Maastricht, and therefore brother or brother-in-law to Robert II, Lord Chancellor of France.